 If one of the reasons you’re interested in Payroll Mate is because it’s a desktop-based software, QuickBooks Desktop Payroll is an alternative you might want to look into.
-QuickBooks Desktop Payroll, as you can imagine, integrates directly with the QuickBooks Desktop accounting software.
-This payroll is offered in three different plans, Basic, Enhanced, or Assisted, with each plan including an increasing amount of service provided from QuickBooks.
+QuickBooks Desktop Payroll integrates directly with the QuickBooks Desktop accounting software.
+This payroll is offered in three different plans, Basic, Enhanced, or Assisted, with each plan including an increasing amount of service.

 The Core plan, which costs $45 monthly plus $4 per employee per month, includes automated taxes and forms, automatic payroll, and employee services for health benefits and worker’s comp.

-Their mid-tier plan, and most popular plan, is the Quickbooks Premium Payroll plan.
-This plan costs $75 per month, plus $8 per month per employee.
-It comes with integrated mobile time tracking, same-day direct deposit, and support from Quickbooks like expert product support and access to the HR support center.
+Their most popular plan is the Quickbooks Premium Payroll plan, which costs $75 per month, plus $8 per month per employee.
+It comes with integrated mobile time tracking, same-day direct deposit, expert product support, and access to the HR support center.

-The third and most expensive plan from Quickbooks is the Elite payroll plan that costs $125 per month plus an additional $10 per month per employee.
-This is the everything-in-one plan for small businesses.
+The third and most expensive option is the Elite plan, which costs $125 per month plus $10 per month per employee.
 You get all of the full-service payroll features and more.
 Onboarding is done for you and you get a personal HR advisor and elite product support that is based in the United States.

 Although there’s no doubt that QuickBooks Desktop is more expensive than Payroll Mate, the functionality might outweigh the cost, especially if you want features like free direct deposit, seamless accounting integration (even more so if you use QuickBooks for accounting), and more support for tax forms and filing.